LDCVia/ldcvia-blog-public/_posts/2018-12-06-migrating-quickr.md

 1. Migrate multiple IBM Quickr places to our platform, and;
 2. Develop a new web application to replace IBM Quickr, both for the migrated content, and for new places as required.

-This has not been insignificant piece of work.
-Quickr is a content management platform that had a lot of investment from Lotus and IBM at various points, and has been around for a long time.
+This is not an insignificant piece of work: Quickr was a content management platform that had a lot of investment from Lotus and IBM at various points, and it was around for a long time.
 Furthermore, once we had won the work and we were in the throes of advanced planning, we were also looking to undertake a massive re-write of the entire Via migration utility.

 ## A re-write?
 Really??